ABrain-One/nn-stat/README.md

-# ABrain Statistical Analysis
+# Neural Network Performance Analysis

-The original version of NN Plot was created by <strong>Waleed Khalid</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.
+The original version of the NN Plot was created by <strong>Waleed Khalid</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.

 <h3>Overview 📖</h3>